AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

     [Robot-environment collisions], [An #acr("AABB") intersection, visualising each robot to environment collision and its magnitude.
 Shown as semi-transparent cuboids in red#sr.], ),
   caption: [
-  #todo[write caption]
+    Every visualisable setting, and a description of how it has been chosen to visualise it.
   ]
-) <table.simulation-visualisations>
+)<table.simulation-visualisations>

-#jens[Something about making debugging easier and most importantly understanding of the underlying theory]
+Along with these visualisation further in-depth measures have been taken to make it possible to understand the underlying theory; these are described in @s.m.debugging-tools.

-==== Viewport <s.m.s4.viewport>
+==== Viewport <s.m.viewport>

 The viewport is where the action happens.
 This is what the user is represented with when the simulation tool is initially loaded.
-All visualisations described in the previous section #numref(<s.m.s4.visualisation>) are drawn in the viewport.
+All visualisations described in the previous section #numref(<s.m.visualisation>) are drawn in the viewport.
 Technically, the viewport is the user's eyes in the simulated environment, which happens through a camera in a 3D scene.
 The camera is a perspective camera, which is initially placed directly above the center of the environment, looking at it from a top-down perspective.
 The user can directly interact with the viewport, both through the keybindings, but also the mouse.
 The user can choose to stay in this top-down, pseudo-2D perspective, which gives a great overview, or switch the camera to orbital controls, which allows the user to rotate around the environment and zoom in and out.
 The #panel.viewport is shown in @f.m.simulation-tool.
 Through the viewport, the user gets a live update of the #acr("GBP") mathematical simulation happening under the surface.

 Additionally to providing a visual representation of the underlying mathematics, the user can use the interface to extract information.
 Most objects in the viewport are clickable, and when clicked, relevant information and measurements are printed out into the console.
 This is both a useful tool for rapid development and debugging, but also to aid in understanding the computations and theory in the background.

-==== Debugging Tools <s.m.s4.debugging-tools>
+==== Debugging Tools <s.m.debugging-tools>
 #todo[About the different ways of obtaining underlying information on elements of the simulation]
 #kristoffer[You do this?]

-==== Export Formats <s.m.s4.export-formats>
+==== Export Formats <s.m.export-formats>

 To work with the simulated environments *qualitatively* and *quantatatively* and get more visual intuition about the state of the system the simulator is equipped with three features to extract data from it.